Table of Contents

-By the way, this also works well if you stretch the arm forward while under a hot shower.
-Make sure the shower hits the skin along the back of the armpit across to the middle of the back below the shoulder blades.

 By the way, this also works well if you stretch your arm up overhead while under a hot shower.
 Make sure the shower hits the skin along the back of the armpit along the sides of your body, below the shoulder blades.